Geraint Thomas’ SunGod Velans review - they’re great, but are they cool enough for the Tour de France winner?

 Removing the Velans from the sleeve, you really notice their boxy, angular shape.
 The jagged frame construction is striking, and will flatter anyone with prominent cheekbones or a strong jawline.

-Add that to the polarised lenses, and the vibe is somewhat futuristic.
+Add that to the mirrored 8KO lenses, and the vibe is somewhat futuristic.
 I like it.
 And I think G pulls it off, too.

 A post shared by Geraint Thomas (@geraintthomas86) (opens in new tab)